 The theme of this event was: Interchange between indie game developers.
 Before the award ceremony, a seminar was held.
-In this seminar, bobGate provided tips and usual information on areas of game localization and profit model which indie developers have difficulty with.
+In this seminar, tips and useful information were provided on areas of game localization and profit model which indie developers face problems in.

-Game localization is a task which also involves checking the game build
+Game localization is a task that also involves checking the game build

 For example, how would foreign users react to poor translation which screams: ‘but you can understand what we wrote, right?’
 Manager Park asked the audience to think of foreign games that were poorly translated into Korean.
-One example she mentioned is the “Romance of the Three Kingdoms.”
-Since Romance of Three Kingdoms is an extremely well-known classic in Korea, as long as the translation describes the context precisely, most of the users would have no trouble understanding the narrative.
+One example she mentioned is the “Romance of the Three Kingdoms” game series.
+Since the series is an extremely well-known classic in Korea, as long as the translation manages to describe the context, most of the users would have no trouble understanding the narrative.

 But imagine this: In the conversation between Liu Bei and his son, Liu Feng, Liu Bei says to his son: ‘Hey, Mr. Liu Feng.
 Go fight this battle.’
 Users will laugh, and may even be enraged at the abysmal translation.
 Normally, such translation would be perceived as a poor translation, but Manager Park claimed that things are not as simple as they seem.
 This issue could have been an issue of variable placement from the developers, not the translation itself, Manager Park added.

 This could’ve been the case where Liu Bei and Liu Feng’s names were processed as variables within the game, and translators had difficulty placing lines appropriately.
-This incident shows why it’s important to provide information such as string IDs, and information on variables to the localization team.
-The developers must also provide as much information on the reference to prevent errors like the example above.
+This incident shows why it’s important to provide information such as string IDs and variables to the localization team.
+The developers must also provide as much information as possible on the reference to prevent errors like the example above.

 The worst-case scenario during the localization process is when they have to redo the whole process, like the game, ‘Darkest Dungeon.’
 The mistranslation was so infamous that it became a meme among Korean users.
 For example, in the very first sentence of the game, “Ruin has come to our family,” the word ‘ruin’ was translated as ‘remnants’ instead of ‘destruction.’
-Inappropriate translation such as this takes so long time to fix that it is much more efficient on time and money to redo the translation from scratch.
+Inappropriate translation such as this takes a long time to fix that it is much more economical to redo the translation from scratch.